rajnigupta76/r1-connect-demo-iOS/README.md

 ***location***

 The current user location coordinates.
-Use it only if your application already uses location services.
+Use only if your application already uses location services.

 ```objc
 [R1SDK sharedInstance].location = [locations lastObject];